 1 seeing the news and you kept seeing the red flags in 2 the time period that they asked you and in the 3 contracted volume.
-You were creating bundles then of reviews over here.
-Surgery as well, and inpatients and 4 5 day cases, which you didn't have the capacity because 14:42 this front end was going too quick and you couldn't 6 7 keep it up here in the back end.
-So what happened then 8 was the routine stuff went out and the reviews went right out and they didn't have the money, I assume, to 9 address those, so they didn't target those.
-10 14 · 42 11 was no target for those.
+You were creating bundles then of 4 reviews over here.
+Surgery as well, and inpatients and 5 day cases, which you didn't have the capacity because 14:42 6 this front end was going too quick and you couldn't 7 keep it up here in the back end.
+So what happened then 8 was the routine stuff went out and the reviews went 9 right out and they didn't have the money, I assume, to 10 address those, so they didn't target those.
+So there 14:42 11 was no target for those.
 So nobody was talking about 12 those or nobody was reporting those and there was no 13 resource to deal with them.
 So we reorganised to deal 14 with what we could at the front, but this backlog still 15 remains and, like we said, it was 20,000 patients on a 14:43 16 Outpatient backlog, which they were all churned into 17 the system but we had no capacity to see.
 So you would 18 have needed to address that in a certain way.
-At some 19 points they used the independent sector -- you could address it in different ways -- but it needed addressed 14:43 20 21 so to reset the whole system, and then we would have 22 been on an even keel.
-23 And obviously you had visibility on these numbers of 282 Q. 24 patients waiting on access outside of the --25 Yeah. Α. 14:43
+At some 19 points they used the independent sector you could 20 address it in different ways but it needed addressed 14:43 21 so to reset the whole system, and then we would have 22 been on an even keel.
+23 282 Q. And obviously you had visibility on these numbers of 24 patients waiting on access outside of the 25 Α. Yeah.
+14:43 26 283 Q. the backstop 27 Α. Yeah.
+28 284 Q. Was there I'm sure there was awareness that those 29 patients, the morbidity of those patients was